- Extradition Institute

 List of countries with no extradition

-Many people wonder about which countries do not extradite criminals.
+Many people wonder about which countries lack extradition treaties to extradite criminals.
 It’s worth noting a list of countries where there is no extradition treaty in place.
-Among these countries, one can highlight:
+Among these many countries without extradition treaties, one can highlight:

 - The Kingdom of Bhutan;